codefresh-io/docs.codefresh.io/_docs/learn-by-example/mobile/android.md

 ## Create a CI pipeline that compiles/releases Android

-In most cases you want to just reuse the Git integration already defined in Codefresh.
+In most cases you would create a similar pipeline to a Gradle project.

 {% include image.html
 lightbox="true"